SANKALP1011/Football-Api/README.md

 # Football-Api v1.0.0
-- Node and express based ongoing football api
+- Node and express based football api.

+# Note
+- Documentation would be added in the later verison

 # About
 - This is the authenticated football where once the user is authenticated then user could use the auth token to access the other football routes.